Our PSHE Curriculum

 But a Samaritan, as he journeyed, came to where he was,

 and when he saw him, he had compassion.

 Personal, Social and Health Education “gives pupils the knowledge, skills, and attributes they need to keep themselves healthy and safe and to prepare them for life and work in modern Britain” (PSHE Association, 2020).

-As of September 2020 we have adopted The Jigsaw approach to teaching PSHE.
+From September 2020 we adopted The Jigsaw approach to teaching PSHE.
 The Jigsaw scheme was chosen because it brings together emotional literacy, social skills and spiritual development.
 The Jigsaw scheme supports children’s personal development in a structured and developmentally appropriate way, this will not only improve their capacity to learn (across the curriculum) but will ultimately improve their life chances.

 Our Curriculum Implementation

 Jigsaw is taught across the school, with all year groups working on the same theme (Puzzle) at the same time.
 There are also whole school assemblies to start each unit to set the scene and goals for the half term.
 Every Piece (lesson) contributes to at least one of the required aspects of children’s SMSC (Spiritual, Moral, Social, and Cultural) development balanced across each year group.
 The Structure of the Pieces (lessons) in have mindfulness activities built in.

 Each lesson (piece) has a structure which follows the same content:

 - Read the Jigsaw charter so that children know the rules for PSHE lessons

 - Prepare them for learning (Calm me) - mindfulness breathing